Enzo-Unified/businesscentral/README.md

 For example, the __top__ parameter allows you to return the first few records:

 ```
--- retrieve 10 vendors from BusinessCentral
+-- retrieve 10 vendors from Business Central
 EXEC BusinessCentral.listVendors 'dc50d5e8-f9c9-ed11-94cc-000d3a220b2f', 10
 ```

 You can also use the parameter name:
 ```
--- retrieve 10 vendors from BusinessCentral
+-- retrieve 10 vendors from Business Central
 EXEC BusinessCentral.listVendors @company_id='dc50d5e8-f9c9-ed11-94cc-000d3a220b2f', @top=10
 ```